 In order for disease to occur, three factors must be present.
 Because of this, disease is often pictured as a triangle having three equal sides.
 Each side of the triangle is necessary in order for disease to occur.
 One side of the triangle represents the host plant, the second side represents the causal agent or factor, and the third side represents the environmental conditions that are necessary in order for the other two sides to interact (Figure 1).
 When one or more sides of the triangle are missing, the triangle collapses and disease will not occur (Figure 2).
 For example, scab of crabapple is a very common disease in the Connecticut landscape.
 The "disease triangle" for this disease consists of the host plant, a susceptible variety of crabapple; the causal factor, the fungus Venturia inaequalis; and the proper environment, typically a cool, wet spring during which the young, emerging leaves stay wet for extended periods of time.
 When all three of these factors are present, scab will develop.
 If one component is missing, perhaps the spring weather is hot and dry and not favorable for disease development, disease will not occur since one side of the triangle is not present and the triangle collapses.

-The primary ways that fungi infect plants is through direct penetration of tissues although they also infect through natural openings such as stomates, hydathodes, and lenticels, or through wounds.
+The primary way that fungi infect plants is through direct penetration of tissues, although they also infect through natural openings such as stomates, hydathodes, and lenticels or through wounds.
 In most cases, fungi require free water on plant surfaces in order to infect.
 Because of this environmental criterion, fungal diseases are frequently more common after periods of wet weather or when overhead irrigation is used.
 Fungi are primarily spread by wind, splashing water (from rain or irrigation), insects, and through cultural practices (e.g., on pruning shears, on pots, or in contaminated soil).

-Since phytoplasmas can’t survive as free-living microorganisms, they are incapable of infecting plants without "outside" assistance, through insect vectors or mechanical means of transmission.
-As a consequence, the primary way that phytoplasmas are spread is through the activities of phloem-feeding insects such as leafhoppers.
+Since phytoplasmas cannot survive as free-living microorganisms, they are incapable of infecting plants without "outside" assistance through insect vectors or mechanical means of transmission.
+Therefore, the primary way that phytoplasmas spread is through the activities of phloem-feeding insects such as leafhoppers.
 Phytoplasmas can also be spread mechanically by grafting infected plant parts onto healthy plants.

 Viruses are unique plant pathogens since they consist of nucleic acid and a protein coat and have no cellular structures.
 Additionally, viruses are unable to replicate or reproduce without the aid of the components of the plant host cell.
 Viroids are even more simplistic than viruses since they lack a protein coat and only consist of nucleic acid.